iorhachovyevhen/MSYEV-5/readme.md

 where `NewMosaicDefinitionTransaction` takes next params:
 - deadline (Timestamp) - maximum time for including the transaction in blockchain;
 - nonce (uint32) - TODO;
-- ownerPublicKey - Public key of public account, that create mosaic definition transaction;
+- ownerPublicKey - public key of public account, that create mosaic definition transaction;
 - mosaicProps - creating new mosaic properties using func `NewMosaicProperties` with next params:
     - supplyMutable (bool) - determines whether the creator is allowed in future to decrease the supply within the limits of mosaics owned or it a immutable supply.
     - transferable (bool) - determines whether the mosaic can be transferred in other accounts or only the creator can be recepient after first the first transfer.